dmace2/analyzing-financial-methods/finalreport.md

 Rather than using K-Means, which is restricted to circular clusters, we chose to use the GMM algorithm with a full covariance matrix.
 This would give us irregular-shaped clusters, which would be more capable of representing the data.
 We used Sci-Kit Learn’s GMM function, in which we passed in multiple different cluster numbers, ranging from 1-14.
 We calculated the BIC (minimize), AIC (minimize), and Silhouette Score (maximize) for each run of GMM, and used whichever metric signaled optimality first to select the number of clusters for each stock.
 AIC and BIC attempt to optimize the probabilistic assignment for each point, though BIC additionally penalizes models with more clusters without reasonable information gain.
 From here, we were able to calculate the centroids of the clusters, and store them for use later when choosing ground-truth policies for the stocks.
 We ran GMM on the original 14 dimension data, and then we ran GMM on the data preprocessed by PCA.

+---

+After performing our unsupervised learning algorithms,  we will employ a series of supervised learning algorithms based on our ground-truth policies.
+This should allow us to better create a more generalized model for predictive use cases.

 #### Classification using Naive Bayes
 Often known as the simplest form of supervised learning, Naive Bayes makes a large number of assumptions when training a classifier model.
 We wanted to see if our data was robust enough that Naive Bayes would perform well on it.
 To do this, we used SciKit Learn’s Gaussian Naive Bayes module, and trained on our data.